 What you get is a rich, creamy butter that's super versatile.
 Because you've been careful not too add too many things and de-nature the basic emulsion of fat in the butter, you can do all sorts of things with it, you can even cook with it, gently.
 Here's a few ideas that would be great:

-1. Spread on high quality, hot toasted bread
+- Spread on high quality, hot toasted bread

-3. Use it to thicken cream sauce at the end of cooking
+- Use it to thicken cream sauce at the end of cooking

-5. Deglaze a roasting pan with some wine and stock, then whisk in the butter to thicken it for morel flavored gravy in a snap
+- De-glaze a roasting pan with some wine and stock, then whisk in the butter to thicken it for morel flavored gravy in a snap

-6. Spread it on a piece of bread and toast, then put some salad on top like a tartine
+- Spread it on a piece of bread and toast, then put some salad on top like a tartine

-7. Put layers of it on your bread for a grilled cheese sandwich, use something mild like a brie
+- Put layers of it on your bread for a grilled cheese sandwich, use something mild like a brie

-8. Stuff it underneath the skin of a bird you're going to roast
+- Stuff it underneath the skin of a bird you're going to roast

-9. If you mix the morel butter with a proportion of breadcrumbs, and an egg yolk or two, you could make dumplings that can be baked or poached (I do a version with bone marrow that's great in soup)
+- If you mix the morel butter with a proportion of breadcrumbs, and an egg yolk or two, you could make dumplings that can be baked or poached (I do a version with bone marrow that's great in soup)

-12. Gently cook some eggs in it on the lowest heat possible.
+- Gently cook some eggs in it on the lowest heat possible.

 Dried Morel Mushroom Butter

-- 1.5oz dried morel mushrooms (about two cups of dried morels depending on size, I really suggest using a scale since they vary, especially if you have gigantic Midwestern morels.)
+- 1.5 oz dried morel mushrooms about two cups of dried morels depending on size, I really suggest using a scale since they vary, especially if you have gigantic Midwestern morels.

-- 1.5 cup hot water
+- 1.5 cup boiling water

-- 1/4 cup dry sherry
+- ¼ cup dry sherry

-- 1 tablespoon flavorless oil, like grapeseed
+- 1 tablespoon flavorless oil like grapeseed

 - 1.5 teaspoons kosher salt

-- 1 small shallot, diced 1/4 inch
+- 1 small shallot diced ¼ inch

-- 1 teaspoon chopped fresh thyme (optional)
+- 1 teaspoon chopped fresh thyme optional

-- Add the morels and their liquid along with the thyme and bring the mixture to a simmer, for 10 minutes to reduce the liquid a bit.
+- Add the morels, their strained liquid along with the thyme and bring the mixture to a simmer, for 10 minutes to reduce the liquid a bit.

 - It's important to really whip it a bit, since it incorporates air into the butter, similar to when you would make whipped cream.
 If I want to make fluffy butter to spread on bread, I may add an ice cube or two while it's in the stand mixer, which adds a little extra fluff.

 - Label, date, and freeze the butter until needed.
 The butter can be kept in the fridge, and will keep for a week.
 If you're not going to use the butter in a few days, keep it in the freezer, then you can pull out the log(s), allow to thaw a bit, then cut off pieces as needed and return them to the freezer.
 Frozen, the butter will last for a year.